Bajty/Processing-Of-Ids-Alerts-In-Multistep-Attacks/README.md

 - benign (can be empty, if we do not use filters based on benign days)
 - classes

 **Inputs and benign** folders store .csv files.
-Each csv file needs to represent one day from snort IDS.
+Each csv file represents one day from snort IDS.

-In **classes** folder is csv file, which defines class for each SID.
+In **classes** folder is csv file, which defines class for SID.
 There are three required
 columns: `sid, rule_name and stage`.

 ## How to run

 In order to run we need to define run configuration.
 This is later set as input argument for python script like this, `"python -u ./code/main.py -c ./code/config-DARPA_ET_1.json"`.
-We have defined 9 of these configuration file, for each dataset, and run script is inside `run` file.
+We have defined  of these configuration file, for each dataset, and run script is inside `run` file.

 ### Config run definition